mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 Explain please?
 ```

-The chat interface retains history, so the previous question and answer are included in the input when you ask for the explanation.
-This history retaining feature is a useful and natural part of chatbots, but do keep in mind that it uses up some of your context window.
+The chat interface retains history, so the previous question and answer are included in the input when the explanation was requested.
+This history retaining feature is a useful and natural part of chatbots, but do keep in mind that it uses up some of the context window.

 ![Chat with context](../assets/images/hands-on-llm-tutorial/012.png)